Teams, tales and tips – a guide to the local game

 Getting Around

-Arriving in town, local transport and timings
+Arriving in town, local transport and tips

 Alloa train station is just north of the nearby town centre, a 10min stroll to the stadium.
-Everything is walkable – if you need one, local buses are run by First Group and Stagecoach.
+Everything is walkable – if you need one, local buses are run by Stagecoach.
 The main bus terminus is at Shillinghill, across from the Post Office and near the rail station in the town centre.

 Where to Drink